 Quadernity puts the Male and Female principals/principles on equal footing.
 Although similarly agreeing that the partners emerge together, Quadernity goes further, describing their relationships in the metaphysical/invisible realm, as well as in the physical/visible realm.

 Antonio T. de Nicolas, PhD translates a word from Sanskrit to describe this interval or instantiation that bridges between non-existence and existence:

 Ritu comes from the root ri — to create, and the added suffix tu — indicates the intentionality of that act of creation, or the duration of its completion.

 In translating “ritu” into English, the words instant-moment have been chosen for the following reasons [clarifying bullets are mine]:

 - Ri- as an instant, will stand for the convergence of all the forces (ayus) which make that creation possible,

 - while the suffix -tu, moment, will stand for the actual new creation [Quadernity’s Conscious Corporeality] emerging from the act of ri-.

-Notice how the Sanskrit word “ritu” includes intentionality (indicating causal Subjects), the duration of the actions they take, and the emergent creation (Objects of Consciousness and Corporeality).
+Notice how the Sanskrit word “ritu” includes intentionality (indicating causal Subjects), the duration of the actions they take, and the emergent Objects of both Consciousness and Corporeality.

 In Quadernity, we rely on the grammatical and syntactical definitions more than is typically done in philosophy or consciousness studies.
 Harvesting nuances from linguistic topology allows us to explore Subjectivity and Objectivity in both the physical and metaphysical realms.